searls/icloud-dotfiles/README.md

 1. Store dotfiles in iCloud Drive
-2. Have a script that symlinks iCloud drive & dotfiles to my home directory and installs (or updates) the programs I use, such that it can be re-run gracefully
+2. Have a script that symlinks iCloud drive & dotfiles to my home directory and installs the programs I use, such that it can be re-run gracefully

 Here's my [full routine for setting up a new Mac on YouTube](https://blog.testdouble.com/talks/2020-05-28-setting-up-a-new-mac-for-development/)